 When the volume of the dialogue is boosted, it will make the listening experience more powerful as well.

 Bluetooth is an good feature for streaming music.
 Some soundbars can include Wi-Fi too for access to your music library via streaming services and apps.
 Bluetooth and Wi-Fi connections are also handy for setting up your sounding bars.
+Improving sound quality is also easy when you set this up with wireless speakers like Harman Kardon Onyx 3 or 2.

 Connecting a soundbar to TVs with wires can look messy, but this wireless option will give you more placement options sans the clutter.
 Wi-Fi is also crucial if you have a buildable system that supports a multi-room setup such as the Beam.